Your Quick Guide to Building Successful Win-Back Campaigns

 Color is also an important aspect of your visuals too, because we know it boosts sales.

 That’s where top tools like CloudApp come into play here.
-We’ve made it easy for you to generate images and GIFs that can invite, encourage, and capture the heart of your audience.
+We’ve made it easy for you to generate images with a snipping tool compatible with Mac and Windows.
+You can also create GIFs that can invite, encourage, and capture the heart of your audience.
 You can even give them a quick, personalized feeling (despite it being sent to an entire category) by doing something like taking a beautiful marketing image and writing on top with a hand-drawn element.

 Or, if you want to make the pitch that customers will love your offer, you can literally show someone doing that with a GIF creator or video-style slideshow – which you can build via a screen recorder.
 Build that immediate emotional connection that images are known for and get a few customers back in the process.